 The Recovery Ride

-Instead, recovering on the bike is an excellent option to loosen up sore muscles and prevent further stress to your joints while you still get some cardiovascular benefit.
+Instead, recovering on the bike is an excellent option to loosen up sore muscles and prevent further stress to your joints while you still get some cardiovascular benefits.

 Following your next long run or interval session, give this recovery ride a try.